Upcoming dates: TBD

 This workshop will cover basic regression models in SAS.
 Topics include linear regression, general linear regression, logistic regression, and their implementations in SAS.

-For more information email Dr. Jason Brinkley at email@example.com.
+For more information, email Dr. Kevin O'Brien at ObrienK@ecu.edu.
 Participants are welcome to email suggestions on advanced topics they would like to see covered.
-Mediasite recordings of the workshops can be found here (coming soon).